4 Hours / 4 CEs

 • Intended Audience

-This training is designed for licensed mental health practitioners who are preparing to serve as expert witnesses in maternal mental health and filicide cases.
-It is tailored for professionals who may be called upon to provide expert testimony or legal consultation, covering the unique complexities of maternal mental health, legal standards for expert witness testimony, and specific considerations involved in filicide cases.
+This training is intended for licensed mental health practitioners who are preparing to serve as expert witnesses in maternal mental health and filicide cases.
+It is designed for professionals who may be called upon to provide expert testimony or legal consultation, and who require specialized knowledge of the complexities of maternal mental health, legal standards for expert witness testimony, and the specific considerations involved in filicide cases.

 • Experience Level

-This advanced CE training is designed for licensed and pre-licensed mental health professionals seeking to deepen their expertise in maternal mental health forensics and expert courtroom testimony.
+This training is designed for licensed and pre-licensed mental health professionals at various stages of experience in forensic maternal mental health and expert witness testimony.

 • Practice Setting